ReactiveX/rxjs/CONTRIBUTING.md

 #### <a id="macro"></a>Macro

-[Macro performance tests](perf/macro) are best written for scenarios where many object instance allocations (or deallocations) are occuring.
+[Macro performance tests](perf/macro) are best written for scenarios where many object instance allocations (or deallocations) are occurring.
 Operators that create a lot of child subscriptions, or operators that emit new objects like Observables and Subjects are definitely worth creating macro performance tests for.